b4cksp4c3/b4cksp4c3.github.io/htb/writeups/devel.md

 226 Transfer complete.
 967 bytes sent in 0.00 secs (1016.5081 kB/s)
 ```
-If I go back to the wepage and navigate to <b>test.txt</b> we see my file
+If I go back to the web page and navigate to <b>test.txt</b> we see my file

 <center><img src="/htb/devel/test.png"></center>
 <br>